lililwavezlilil/Clone-Hero-x-RythymVerse-Song-Matcher/README.md

 You can run Clone Hero x RythymVerse Song Matcher.exe either before or after loading the RhythmVerse webpage—it will sync either way :D

-**Feautures & Functionality:**
+**Features & Functionality:**

-*• Labels and highlights tracks that you already have/own in green*
+• Labels and highlights tracks that you already have/own in green

-*• Labels tracks that you do not have in red (Terminal window only)*
+• Labels tracks that you do not have in red (Terminal window only)

-*• Labels and highlights tracks that you download/are extracting in yellow*
+• Labels and highlights tracks that you download/are extracting in yellow

-*• Updates tracks that you downloaded and extracted to your Clone Hero 	songs folder as added to library/owned highlighted in green*
+• Updates tracks that you downloaded and extracted to your Clone Hero 	songs folder as added to library/owned highlighted in green

-*• Lists all songs in a 1:1 mirror image to the current RythymVerse page*
+• Lists all songs in a 1:1 mirror image to the current RythymVerse page

-*• Allows loading more songs/scrolling, search filters, and refreshing of RythymVerse following perfectly along*
+• Allows loading more songs/scrolling, search filters, and refreshing of RythymVerse following perfectly along

 🟢 **Green:** *Highlights tracks you already own in your library*